 Basic Sewing Terms

-If you are new to sewing you may be confused by some of the sewing terms you see and hear.
+If you are new to sewing, you may be confused by some of the sewing terms you see and hear.
 This post is meant to cover the most frequently used basic sewing terms.
-I am not including parts of your sewing machine or notions and tools.
+I do not include parts of your sewing machine or notions and tools.
 You can find those in my Getting to know your sewing machine post and Tools of Trade post.

 Applique: Sewing a piece of fabric atop another after folding under a small bit of the fabric to create a clean edge.
 When done by machine, many use a satin stitch (tight zig zag).
 By hand, blind stitching is often used.